micmejia/bible-dump/AMPC/Luke/Luke 24.md

-Now while they were talking about this, Jesus Himself took His stand among them and said to them, Peace ([^k]freedom from all the distresses that are experienced as the result of sin) be to you!
+Now while they were talking about this, Jesus Himself took His stand among them and said to them, Peace (freedom from all the distresses that are experienced as the result of sin) be to you!